Lihyan: Fall

 Some authors assert that the Lihyanites fell into the hands of the Nabataeans around 65 BC upon their seizure of Hegra then marching to Tayma, and finally to their capital Dedan in 9 BC.
-Werner Cascel consider the Nabataean annexation of Lihyan was around 24 BC, he inferred his opinion from two factors; The first, Cascel relied on Strabo accounts of the disastrous Roman expedition on Yemen that was led by Aelius Gallus from 26 to 24 BC.
+Werner Cascel suggests that the Nabataean annexation of Lihyan was around 24 BC; this is based on two factors.
+The first, Cascel relied on Strabo's accounts of the disastrous Roman expedition on Yemen that was led by Aelius Gallus from 26 to 24 BC.
 Strabo made no mention of any independent polity called Lihyan.
-The second, is an inscription which mention the Nabataean king Aretas IV found on a tomb in Hegra (dated around 9 BC) substantiate that the territories of Lihyan was already conquered by the Nabataeans under the reign of Aretas IV.
-Nearly half a century later based on an inscription from certain Nabataean general who used Hegra as his HQ, mentioned the installation of Nabataean soldiers in Dedan the capital of Lihyan.
+The second is an inscription which mentions the Nabataean king Aretas IV found on a tomb in Hegra (dated around 9 BC).
+It suggests that the territories of Lihyan were already conquered by the Nabataeans under his reign (that of Aretas IV.)
+Nearly half a century later, an inscription from a certain Nabataean general who used Hegra as his HQ mentions the installation of Nabataean soldiers in Dedan the capital of Lihyan.

 The Nabataean rule over Lihyan ended with the annexation of Nabatea by the Romans in 106 AD.
 Although the Romans annexed most of the Nabataean Kingdom, they did not however reach the territories of Dedan.
-The Roman legionaries that escorted the caravans end 10 km before Dedan, the former boundary between Lihyan and Nabatea.
-The Lihyanites restored their independence under the rule of Han'as ibn Tilmi, who was from the former royal family before the Nabataean invasion.
-His name is recorded by a craftsman who dated his tomb carving to the fifth year of Han'as ibn Tilmi reign.
+The Roman legionaries that escorted the caravans stopped 10 km before Dedan, the former boundary between Lihyan and Nabatea.
+The Lihyanites restored their independence under the rule of Han'as ibn Tilmi, a member of the former royal family that predated the Nabataean invasion.
+His name is recorded by a craftsman who dated his tomb by carving the fifth year of Han'as ibn Tilmi reign.